-The Irish Refugee Council Independent Law Centre provides early legal advice and representation to those in the early stages of the asylum process.
+The Irish Refugee Council Independent Law Centre also provides early legal advice and representation to people in the early stages of the asylum process.

-- It will generally assist in applications for asylum by providing advice to you before you submit your questionnaire to the International Protection Office or before you attend your interview in the International Protection Office
+- It can give you advice before you submit your questionnaire to the International Protection Office or before you attend your interview in the International Protection Office

 - It can make written submissions to the International Protection Office in support of your application for asylum

-- It can provide representation before the International Protection Appeals Tribunal
+- It can represent you before the International Protection Appeals Tribunal

 If you become a client of the Legal Aid Board you must:

-- Keep the Legal Aid Board advised at all times of your current address.
+- Tell the Legal Aid Board your current address.

-- Attend at all appointments made for you with your caseworker or solicitor in the Legal Aid Board.
-Strict limits apply at all stages of the asylum process and failure to attend appointments on time may result in the Legal Aid Board being unable to provide a service to you.
+- Attend all appointments made for you with your caseworker or solicitor in the Legal Aid Board.
+Strict limits apply at all stages of the asylum process and you could lost your legal aid services if you fail to attend appointments.

 How to apply

-To apply for legal aid and advice to assist you with your asylum application, you fill in the application form and send it to the Smithfield Law Centre at the address below.
+To apply for legal aid and advice to assist you with your asylum application, you fill in the application form and send it to any of the three law centres that provide services for international protection applicants below.

 Where to apply